prtksxna/leaflet-map-component/CONTRIBUTING.md

 <link rel="import" href="leaflet-rectangle-component.html">
 ```

 Also add it to the `sources` attribute of `core-component-page` tag in `index.html` so that its documentation is generated.
+You must also make sure that it behaves well with the `fitToMarkersChanges` method of `<leaflet-map>`.